xyphro/UsbGpib/Tutorials/UsbGpibV2_manual.md

   it.

 **Tip:** Turn AutoID OFF for older non SCPI compliant instruments to avoid that they start up with an Error.
-To change the AutOID settings you can use e.g. the UsbGpibGui in the UsbGpib SW folder for Windows or NiceGui for Linux.
+To change the AutoID settings you can use e.g. the UsbGpibGui in the UsbGpib SW folder for Windows or NiceGui for Linux.
 Note that UsbGpib GUI requires a Visa installation.